iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 ```

 ## 3. Run experiment
+The `iter8 run` command reads the experiment specified in the `experiment.yaml` file, runs the experiment, and writes the result of the experiment into the `result.yaml` file.
+Run `load-test` as follows.

 ```shell
 cd load-test
 iter8 run
 ```

-The `iter8 run` command reads the experiment specified in the `experiment.yaml` file, runs the experiment, and writes the result of the experiment into the `result.yaml` file.

 ??? note "Look inside experiment.yaml"
     ```yaml